 Director Company Name

 Susie Farnon Apax Global Alpha Limited

-BH Global Limited

 HICL Infrastructure PLC

-John Hallam NB Distressed Debt
+John Hallam NB Distressed Debt Investment

-Investment Fund Ltd
+Fund Ltd

-Graham Harrison BH Global Limited

-Volta Finance Limited

-Mr Harrison and Mrs Farnon both sit on the board of BH Global Limited, but the Company believes that this does not impact their ability to be considered independent.
 All Directors are independent of the Investment Manager and free from any business or other relationship that would materially interfere with the exercise of their independence.

 With regard to the appointment and replacement of Directors, the Company is governed by its Articles of Incorporation (the "Articles") and The Companies (Guernsey) Law, 2008.
 The Articles themselves may be amended by special resolution of the Shareholders.
 The powers of Directors are described in the Articles and in the financial statements in the Corporate Governance Statement.
 Under its Articles, the Company has authority to issue an unlimited number of shares of no par value.

-The Directors' current interests in the share capital of the Company (some of which are held directly or by entities in which the Directors may have a beneficial interest) are:
+The Directors' interests in the share capital of the Company (some of which are held directly or by entities in which the Directors may have a beneficial interest) as at the publication are:

-Number of Shares % Shares Held
+Number of Shares % Shares Heid

-Bob Cowdell (Chairman) 154,000 0.07
+Bob Cowdell (Chairman) 190,000 0.08

 John Hallam 100,000 0.04

 Susie Farnon 45,250 0.02

-Graham Harrison 25,000 0.01

-Colleen McHugh 4,000 0.00
+Colleen McHugh 10,000 0.00